-- a).
-Investigation of the offences from the date occurred. - b).
-Collection of the fins and the confiscations imposed on the offences with effect from the issuance of the penalization order. - c).
-Collection of the customs taxes" duties" and the other charges that have not been collected due to a mistake by the customs office effective from the date of lodgment of the customs declaration .
+- (a) Investigation of the offences from the date occurred. - (b) Collection of the fines and the confiscations imposed on the offences with effect from the issuance of the penalization order. - (c) Collection of the customs taxes "duties" and the other charges that have not been collected due to a mistake by the customs office effective from the date of lodgement of the customs declaration.

+SECTION XVII

-Section XVII Final Provisions
+Final Provisions

-- a). the director general may exclude the ministries, government departments and the official public organizations from certain procedures to facilitate their duties. - b).
-The director general my sell the confiscated or abandoned goods and materials to the interested ministries, government departments and official public organizations, if they express their need for them, at the prices he deems appropriate, or may abandon them free of charge by a resolution by the minister or the competent authority.
+- (a) The director general may exclude the ministries, government departments and the official public organizations from certain procedures to facilitate their duties. - (b) The director general my sell the confiscated or abandoned goods and materials to the interested ministries, government departments and official public organizations, if they express their need for them, at the prices he deems appropriate, or may abandon them free of charge by a resolution by the minister or the competent authority.

-The Financial and Economic Cooperation Committee of the GCC Member States shall approve the Rules of implementation of this regulation "law" which will be issued according to the legal instrument of each State.
+The Financial and Economic Cooperation Committee of the GCC States shall approve the Rules of implementation of this law which will be issued according to the legal instrument of each Sate.

-The Common Customs Law (law) of the GCC Member States shall, when implemented, supersede the customs regulations and laws in force in the Member States within the limits of the constitutional rules and regulations and the basic laws in force in each State without contradiction therewith.
+The Common Customs Law of the GCC States shall, when implemented, supersede the customs Laws and regulations in force in the Member States within the limits of the constitutional rules and Laws and the basic laws in force in each State without contradiction therewith.